drevops/vortex/scripts/drevops/docs/variables.md

 ## Rules

+1. Local variables are written in lowercase, global - uppercase.

-1. All DrevOps variables MUST start with `DREVOPS_`.<br/>
+2. All DrevOps variables MUST start with `DREVOPS_`.<br/>
    This is to clearly distinguish between DrevOps and 3rd party variables.

+3. All DrevOps action-specific script variables MUST be namespaced within own script and map their default values to the global DrevOps variables.

-2. All DrevOps action-specific variables MUST have a prefix.
+4. All DrevOps action-specific variables MUST be namespaced with a prefix.
    If action has a specific service provider attached - a second prefix MUST be added.<br/>
-   For example, to specify API key for NewRelic deployment notification call, the variable name is `DREVOPS_NOTIFY_NEWRELIC_API_KEY`, where `NOTIFY` is an "action" and `NEWRELIC` is a "service provider".
+   For example, to specify API key for New Relic deployment notification call, the variable name is `DREVOPS_NOTIFY_NEWRELIC_API_KEY`, where `NOTIFY` is an "action" and `NEWRELIC` is a "service provider".

-3. Project-base variables SHOULD start with `DRUPAL_` prefix and have a second prefix of the module name.<br/>
+5. Project-base variables SHOULD start with `DRUPAL_` prefix and have a second prefix of the module name.<br/>
    This is to clearly distinguish between DrevOps, 3rd party services variables and Drupal variables.<br/>
    For example, to specify a user for Drupal's Shield module configuration, use `DRUPAL_SHIELD_USER`, where `DRUPAL` is a prefix and `SHIELD` is a module name.

-4. Variables SHOULD NOT be exported into the global scope unless absolutely necessary.<br/>
+6. Variables SHOULD NOT be exported into the global scope unless absolutely necessary.<br/>
    Therefore, values in `.env` SHOULD have default values set, but SHOULD be commented out.
 This provides visibility, but prevent global scope exposure.